gigascience/gigadb-website/docs/sop/BETA_DEPLOY.md

 ```
 $ ../../../scripts/tf_init.sh --project gigascience/upstream/gigadb-website --env live

+You need to specify an AWS region:
+ap-east-1

 You need to specify the path to the ssh private key to use to connect to the EC2 instance:
 ~/.ssh/id-rsa-aws-hk-gigadb.pem